You Know What to Do, So Why Can’t You Implement Tasks?

 - Should I say yes to this opportunity?

 By year’s end, you haven’t just made business decisions.
-Instead of implementing tasks, it’s decision-making about decision-making.
-No wonder you’re mentally exhausted.
+You’ve been making decisions about decision-making.

 What It’s Costing You